2suggestions/better_form/README.md

 in `better_form` and lets you customize the handling of your field partial.

 You will need to restart WEBrick after running the generator so that the initializer is loaded.

+If your javascript validation isn't working, make sure that you're including the `better_form` javascript (found in `vendor/assets/javascripts/better_form.js.coffee`) in your `application.js` manifest.